fadhalshulhan/Knowlytics/README.md

    - Added `categories.json`, `lessons.json`, `courseCategories.json`, and `userProfiles.json` to the `data/` folder to reflect the seeders.
    - Added corresponding model files (`category.js`, `lesson.js`, `userProfile.js`, `userCourse.js`, `courseCategory.js`) to the `models/` folder.
+   - Updated the structure to reflect the latest directory, including the `public/` folder with `payment.js` and the `sessions/` folder for session storage.

 3. **Sequelize CLI Commands**: